<<Previous | ToC | Next >>

 (sometimes spelled "2-click") and drag-selecting and copying and pasting

-(Win7 or later) or OSX (again, x.7 or later) computer
+a recent Windows (Win7 or later) or OSX (again, x.7

 maybe a little algebra, but not much.

 If you already have a different IDE installed (Eclipse or IntelliJ) you can use that and skip down to "Begin Here."
 You can probably figure out the differences, which are not much.
 If you run aground, your instructor probably can help you (or else knows how to find the answer online).